SparklesSquad/PenPaperShare/README.md

 # PenPaperShare

-# How to Instal the Code from Github
+# How to Install the Code from Github

 1. Copy the URL from Github.
 2. Create a folder for the project and open the terminal and navigate to the project folder.